-The Mental Health Clinic (MHC) assists in meeting the mental health needs of our college community, by providing psychiatrist assessment and treatment.
+The Mental Health Clinic (MHC) assists in meeting the mental health needs of our college community by providing psychiatric assessment and medication treatment.

 Psychiatric Assessment and Medication Treatment

-When in doubt whether psychiatric assessment or treatment would be appropriate, students should schedule to see a psychologist during triage times, by calling 865.974.2196.
+When in doubt whether psychiatric assessment or treatment would be appropriate, students should call out office and request an Brief Assessment appointment: 865-974-2196.